 11 Sep YOUR HOMEOWNER’S INSURANCE MAY HAVE A PROBLEM WITH YOUR OLD ROOF

 Many insurers are becoming more restrictive with roof coverage in order to limit the number of claims that can come from a leaking or worn out roof.
+As of 2020, most insurance companies are requiring all shingle roof systems over 7 years of age be replaced with new.

 Can my Home be Insured with an Older Roof?

-What this means is if you have a roof that has lasted 20 years, then you are not able to renew your homeowner’s insurance.
-Insurance companies tend to believe that at that point, there are issues within your roofing system that cannot be seen which could potentially deteriorate the deck and expose them to higher risks for additional claims.
-In that case it would be worth your money to replace the roof.
+What this means, is if you have a roof that has lasted 20 years, then you are not able to renew your homeowner’s insurance.
+Insurance companies tend to believe that at that point, there are issues within your roofing system that cannot be seen, which could potentially deteriorate the deck and expose them to higher risks for additional claims.
+In that case, it would be worth your money to replace the roof.

 Homeowner’s Insurance – Covering Roof Damages and Roof Leaks?